-- Take multiple samples when measuring I/O performance. - This figure shows 15 samples of I/O time from a 6,000 process benchmark on Edison system. - Think about how you would accurately assess if a new data strategy performed better or worse.
-Individual measurements might be misleading. - We will have a hands-on exercise later in the day that you can use to investigate this phenomenon first hand.
+- Take multiple samples when measuring I/O performance. - This figure shows 15 samples of I/O time from a 6,000 process benchmark on the (now retired) Edison system. - How do you assess if a change in your application helped or hurt performance?
+You have to consider natural variability as well. - We will have a hands-on exercise later in the day that you can use to investigate this phenomenon first hand.